SwedbankPay/developer.swedbankpay.com/gift-cards/index.md

 ---

 ----

-## Overview:
+## Overview

 <div>
  <p> This API is a gateway for receiving payments through our system.
 It's ment to simplify external integration for prepaid cards. </p>
 </div>

 ## Prerequisites

 * An agreement which includes Swedbank Pay Payments.
 * Credentials (Merchant Access Token) from Swedbank Pay retrieved from Swedbank Pay Admin.

 ## implementation

 For implementation see:

 * [Test Client] [test-client]
 * [Swagger](https://stage-evc.payex.com/payment-api/swagger-ui.html)
 * [Operations] [operations]